Sunday, December 31, 2023

 If desired, squeeze the juice from one or two oranges, and add enough water to make ½ cup.
 Then let the gelatin sit in that.
 By adding the orange juice after you remove the pot from heat, you avoid boiling away its flavor.

-You can skip this part if you want.
+You can leave the berries whole if you want.
 The recipe will come out a little different, but it's good either way.

 Source: Handwritten note, The Woman's Club of Fort Worth Cook Book, 1928